tmaurice54/tns_embedded_training/Exercises/1_Exercise_GPIO/ReadME.md

 As the button is pressed, the voltage of the pin will go to zero, so we need to detect a falling edge on the value of the voltage.
 But we also need to know when the button is released to turn off the LEDs (rising edge).
 The mode `GPIO_MODE_IT_RISING_FALLING` is what we need to achieve that.
+Also you will need to decomment some code in the GPIO init function to allow the interruption on the button port/pin.
 When an interruption is triggered, the MCU will execute a handler, which is called `HAL_GPIO_EXTI_IRQHandler` :

 ```cpp